Oracle¶

 Oracle doesn't have boolean data type; ts-sql-query assumes that the boolean is represented by a number where 0 is false, and 1 is true.
 All conversions are made automatically by ts-sql-query.
 In case you need a different way to represent a boolean, see Custom booleans values for more information.

-UUID strategies
+UUID strategies¶

 ts-sql-query provides different strategies to handle UUID values in Oracle.
 These strategies control how UUID values are represented in JavaScript and stored in the database.
+In every case, UUIDs are exchanged as string at the JavaScript layer.

 You can configure the strategy by overriding the uuidStrategy field in your connection class: